 And the lyrics only made it worse.
 They were oddly disturbing and made no sense:

 Catch a bad chick by her toe

 If she holla (if, if, if, she hollas) let her go"

 Can someone explain to me what that means because I'm totally lost.

-5. "One Less Lonely Girl" - My World
+5. "One Less Lonely Girl" From My World

 Sadly I can't say the same for this tune, which just recycled the theme without adding anything interesting to it.
 It also tried to copy R&B styles from artists like Chris Brown who have done a much better job with the material.

 Maybe this song was memorable at the time it was released, but when you think of popular Justin Bieber songs, this one falls by the wayside.